taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-- the rendering of the sample stories is done and is representable to none designers
+In this part you have painted your application and components with styling.
+The application should be in a representable state for none designers.

 ## Part 4: Archive a Story

-- in this part you add your first functionality: archiving a story
-- therefore you will introduce Redux to your application
-- it would be possible in plain React too, but since it is a Redux application, you will use its functionalities rather than the plain React state management
+Now you will add your first functionality: archiving a story.
+Therefore you will have to introduce Redux at some point to your application to manage the state of archived stories.
+I want to highly empahsize that it would work in plain React too.
+But for the sake of learning Redux, you will already use it at this point in time.

-- first, the functionality can be passed down to the `Story` component from above
-- in the beginning it can be an empty function, later on it will get wired up to Redux
+First, the archiving functionality can be passed down to the `Story` component from your React root component.
+In the beginning, it can be an empty function.
+The function will be replaced later.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~